artbin/dlog/PAPER.md

 ## 12. Discussion

-### 12.1 Sparse Append Counter Trade-offs
+### 12.1 Obelisk Sequencer Trade-offs

-The Sparse Append Counter provides an elegant solution to persistent atomic counters, but has limitations:
+The Obelisk Sequencer provides an elegant solution to persistent atomic counters, but has limitations:

 **Advantages**:
 - Crash-safe without complex log replay